Peripheral Artery Disease (PAD)

 Minimally Invasive Procedures

 A thin, flexible tube called a catheter is inserted into a blood vessel and guided to your narrowed artery.
-Contrast dye can be injected through the catheter to identify any blockages.
+Contrast dye can be injected through the catheter to identify blockages.
 Then, your doctors may use one or more of the following techniques to treat them.

 Hybrid Procedures

-Duke is one of the few centers in the southeast that can combine minimally invasive interventions and traditional surgery to open your clogged arteries and improve blood flow.
+Duke is one of the few centers in the Southeast that can combine minimally invasive interventions and traditional surgery to open your clogged arteries and improve blood flow.
 Your team will determine the right approach for you based on your medical condition, your anatomy, and the size and shape of your arteries.
 We customize your care with the goal of giving you the best possible outcome with the lowest risk of complications and the easiest recovery.

 Bypass Graft Surgery